-Another early shift at the maternity unit.
+Another early shift in the maternity department.
 Horrendous!

 Ward full - at least that meant no admissions.
 Wrong.
 As soon as someone discharged, a new admission immediately came in.
 There is an inability to mentally plan your work; the unexpected becomes the expected.
 You always have to prioritise what is essential now, at this minute.
 Sister on alone.
 I arrived 8am, 9ish an agency health care assistant arrived; no ward clerk.
 I gave drugs, sister gave intravenous antibiotics and then report to us both.
-She couldn't give one drug as the intravenous line was blocked; I drew up the saline flush but saw it unused much later; the drug was signed for but never given.
+She couldn't give one drug as the intravenous line was blocked; I drew up the saline flush but saw it unused much later; the drug was signed for but probably never given.
 I think she was just too busy to remember.

 Felt I was running around like a demented dervish.
 It was embarrassing; I never seemed able to deal with a mother's request because I was always chasing something urgent / answering the phone / sorting out an administrative problem.

 You begin to develop strategies to avoid becoming involved.

-Mary came on to ward "how is it today?"
-I grinned "this isn't midwifery."
-She responded emphatically "this is NOT midwifery, this is obstetric nursing!"
-Sister then went on to work a late shift on delivery unit (i.e. 7.30 - 21.30 hrs)
+Mary came on to ward 'how is it today?'
+I grinned 'this isn't midwifery.'
+She responded emphatically 'this is NOT midwifery, this is obstetric nursing!'
+Sister then went on to work a late shift on delivery unit (ie. 07.30-21.30hrs)

-Reflective notes:
+Reflective notes

 The caseload midwives think they work a long and busy day!

-Look for these strategies of avoidance in future participant observation.
+Look for such 'strategies of avoidance' in future participant observation.

 What do these midwives consider as midwifery?

 Consider the 'pace' of activity - differences in way time used in hospital and caseload practice.

-Source: reflective notes personal practice Wednesday 24th January 1996
+Source Reflective notes personal practice Maternity Department 24th January 1996